 - The essay question can accept file uploads from students, which can work well if you need to combine a specific time limit with longer-form writing or a set of essay questions.

-- When not to use a Quiz: If the students are writing longer-form responses and/or need to submit a file, or if you don’t actually need the auto-grading or time limit features, we suggest using the Moodle Assignment instead.
+- When not to use a Quiz: If students are just uploading files, and/or you don’t actually need the auto-grading or time limit features, we suggest using the Moodle Assignment instead.

 - Please see Moodle’s comprehensive guide to getting started with the Quiz.